DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     - DK images may still be kept in the layout dir (or a subdir to avoid clutter), as they are layout dependent
     - DK imgs named <name>_dk<#> for state <#> (add s6/7 where applicable?!)
 * You can specify in PKL_eD.ini which tray menu item is the default (i.e., activated by double-clicking the tray icon)
+* In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (altGrEqualsAltCtrl).
+* Base layout: Specify in DreymaR_layout.ini a basis file (layout section only).
+Just need to list changes in layout.ini now.
+Nice for variants.

 TODO:
 -----

-* Underlying layout
-	- Specify in layout_eD.ini a file that's the basis (layout section only?).
-	- Now, the layout.ini only has to specify any changes from that.
-	- This makes locale variants etc really easy!

 * Add to unmapped dead key functionality
 	- Specify release for unmapped sequences.
 Today's practice of leaving an accent then the next character is often bad.